tomas-fryza/esp-arduino/README.md

-# Arduino framework in ESP32/ESP8266 microcontrollers
+# Arduino framework for ESP32/ESP8266 microcontrollers

 The repository contains instructions and examples for ESP32/ESP8266 microcontrollers using C/C++ Arduino framework in PlatformIO and Visual Studio Code IDE.